 But the background color will be white, so don’t expect to see this blue-colored background the first time RStudio is launched.
 Check out this Dataquest blog to learn how to customize the appearance of RStudio.

 When we open RStudio, R is launched as well.
 A common mistake by new users is to open R instead of RStudio.
 To open RStudio, search for RStudio on the desktop, and pin the RStudio icon to the preferred location (e.g. Desktop or toolbar).

 Let’s start off by introducing some features of the Console.
 The

 Console is a tab in RStudio where we can run R code.

 Notice that the window pane where the console is located contains three tabs:

 Jobs (this may vary depending on the version of RStudio in use).
-We’ll focus on the
+We’ll focus on the Console for now.

 When we open RStudio, the console contains information about the version of R we’re working with.
 Scroll down, and try typing a few expressions like this one.
 Press the enter key to see the result.